thbighead/Wordless/README.md

 Then, activates all plugins.

+##### Installing WordPress Languages

+Wordless will try to `explode` the `WP_LANGUAGES` through `,` character and install them to plugins and core.

+All Languages are installed for plugins, but for WordPress Core only the first one shall be installed, so **be sure to choose carefully what language will be listed into it**.
+If `WP_LANGUAGES` is empty this procedure will be skipped.

 ##### Make WordPress Blog Public

 If your `.env` variable `APP_ENV` goes for `production` we set `blog_public` database value to `true`, otherwise we set